ankitson/homelab/README.md

-# Devops tooling for deadlock-dev
+# Devops tooling for homelab

-This repo holds the operations related tooling for the deadlock-dev project.
+This repo holds the operations related tooling for the homelab.
 Right now, it creates an instance on Hetzner Cloud with Docker installed using Terraform.

 ## Dependencies